20802777/20802777.github.io/_posts/2023-12-24-my-sixth-post.md

 tags: [discussions, iot]
 ---

-### Identify how an IoT solution might be used to help the company address each objective listed below.
+### Identify how an IoT solution might be used to help the company address each objective listed below in an IoT Best Elevator Project.

 ## Increase customer loyalty